 The LLLWeek aims to raise awareness on lifelong learning’s capacity to answer many challenges of modern societies.
 The LLLWeek has over time become a milestone in the European education agenda, thanks to the support of civil society actors and Members of the European Parliament.
 The idea is to bring together learners and educators, field workers and policy-makers, researchers and political representatives, and give them the opportunity to discuss today’s greatest educational challenges.

-The LLLPlatform will be holding its 7th Lifelong Learning Week (LLLWeek) on 20-24 November 2017 in Brussels.
-This year, the LLLWeek will be in cooperation with the 2nd edition of the Vocational Skills Week.
-For the second year in a row, the LLLWeek will be run in partnership with the European Youth Forum and, for the very first time, with Telecentre Europe / European Schoolnet in the frame of the i-Linc Project.
+The LLLPlatform held its 7th Lifelong Learning Week (LLLWeek) on 20-24 November 2017 in Brussels.
+For the seventh edition, the LLLWeek took place in cooperation with the 2nd edition of the Vocational Skills Week.
+For the second year in a row, the LLLWeek benefited from the partnership with the European Youth Forum.

-The main topic of the week will be Education in a Digital World, the Platform’s theme of the year, envisaging the subject under 3 sub-topics which also govern the LLLAwards2017:
+The main topic of the week was Education in a Digital World, the Platform’s theme of the year, envisaging the subject under 3 sub-topics which also govern the LLLAwards2017:

 - Education and Democracy